zinon/covid_predictions/README.md

 The data are provided on a daily basis.
 Also, the current model is not aware of holidays.

 Prophet allows you to make forecasts using a logistic growth trend model, with a specified carrying capacity which is indicated by a horizontal dashed line in each of the plots.

-## Predictions for global confirmed cases
+## Predictions for confirmed cases

 ### Linear model
 #### Global